tylerapear/NESY-Engine/docs/classes/entities/Player.md

 Executes the player's main update logic every frame.
 Handles input processing, state management, collision detection, animation updates, and more.

 **Parameters:**
--`dt`: float - Delta time (time gap since the last frame).
+- `dt`: float - Delta time (time gap since the last frame).
--`screen`: pygame.Surface - (Used by parent class) The main game screen.
+- `screen`: pygame.Surface - (Used by parent class) The main game screen.
--`surface`: pygame.Surface - (Not used) The surface where the game is drawn.
+- `surface`: pygame.Surface - (Not used) The surface where the game is drawn.
--`enemies`: list - A list of enemy objects.
+- `enemies`: list - A list of enemy objects.
 Passed to the checkForDamage method.
--`weapon`: Weapon - The player's currently active weapon object.
+- `weapon`: Weapon - The player's currently active weapon object.

 **Returns:**
 -`None`: The method returns None